Frequently Asked Questions

 Food insecurity is lack of access to adequate food because of limited money or other resources.
 Food insecurity can lead to the physical condition of hunger, which ranges from temporary discomfort to sustained, life-threatening undernourishment.
 Food insecure people are often forced to skip meals, eat less, buy cheap, non-nutritious food or feed their children but not themselves.

 Food insecurity can cause numerous health problems and can damage a child’s ability to learn and grow.
 Food insecurity during pregnancy can lead to premature birth and/or infant mortality.
-People who are food insecure may have to choose between buying food and paying for medicine or healthcare, which can further damage health.
+People who are food insecure may have to choose between buying food and paying for medicine or health care, which can further damage health.

 How many people are food insecure?